-Our new study, 'Symptom awareness and attitudes to lung cancer', provides data from a Global Poll conducted during 2017.
+Our own study, 'Symptom awareness and attitudes to lung cancer', provides data from a poll conducted globally.
 The study reveals levels of sympathy towards lung cancer and awareness of its symptoms worldwide.View

 Membership in the Global Lung Cancer Coalition is voluntary and for patient and professional organisations dedicated to dramatically improving lung cancer patient outcomes.
 The strength of the Global Lung Cancer Coalition rests on the commitment and influence of its members.